kanru/cl-isolated/README.md

         mynick> ,(values 1 2 3)
         eval-bot> => 1, 2, 3
+        mynick> ,help
+        eval-bot> [Some information.]

-    The comma `,` is the default prefix for code evaluation.
+    Comma `,` is the default prefix for code evaluation.
 It can be changed with variable `*eval-prefix*`.
 Not all Common Lisp's features are supported.
 See the Sandbox section below.

-If you want to make the startup process automatic you could create a lisp file for your commands and start the bot with `./start-bot-sbcl --load mysettings.lisp`.
+If you want to make the startup process automatic you could create a Lisp file for your commands and start the bot with `./start-bot-sbcl --load mysettings.lisp`.